red-hot poker torch lily kniphofia garden Victoria, Vancouver Island, BC, Pacific Northwest

 photo by SVSeekins

-Mysteriously all the Kniphofia survived, leaves and all!
-Now I’m curious to know precisely which temperature induces their disintegration.
+Now, I’m curious to know which temperature precisely brings on their disintegration.

 red hot poker kniphofia garden Victoria, Vancouver Island, BC, Pacific Northwest